 If the RAI returns a high-risk score, the child will remain in custody pending the Detention Review Hearing at 9:00 A.M. the next business day.
 Then the child’s attorney can try to argue that there is insufficient probable cause to keep detaining the child.

 If the Hearing Master decides to keep detaining the child, a plea hearing is scheduled four business days later (unless the case involves a sex offense or getting certified as an adult defendant).

-If the RAI returns a low-risk score, the child is put in a private holding cell until his/her parent or guardian arrives.
-At that point the probation officer Miranda-izes the child and interviews the parents.
+If the RAI returns a low-risk score, the child is put in a private holding cell until their parent or guardian arrives.
+At that point, the probation officer issues a Miranda advisement to the child and interviews the parents.
 The officer will then determine whether the child can go home or would be safer in another facility.